-The Ash Pond Area was originally constructed in the 1970s and are located in a developed industrial area that is part of the MLSES power plant.
-To determine if the Ash Pond Area is located in wetlands, the U.S. Fish and Wildlife Service (USFWS) National Wetland Inventory (NWI) website was reviewed by Golder.
-Although the Ash Pond Area itself is represented on the NWI maps as "permanently flooded freshwater basins that were diked/impounded by humans", wastewater discharges from the MLSES are regulated under Texas Pollution Discharge Elimination System (TPDES) permit WQ0001528000 and the Ash Pond Area is part of the MLSES wastewater management system.
-As a result, the Ash Pond Area was designed and constructed to meet Clean Water Act requirements and are therefore not considered federally jurisdictional wetlands in accordance with 33 CFR § 328.3(b)(1).
+PDP-5 was constructed in 2010 and is located in a developed industrial area that is part of the MLSES power plant.
+To determine if PDP-5 is located in wetlands, the U.S. Fish and Wildlife Service (USFWS) National Wetland Inventory (NWI) website was reviewed by Golder.
+Although PDP-5 itself is represented on the NWI maps as a "permanently flooded freshwater basin that was diked/impounded by humans", wastewater discharges from the MLSES are regulated under Texas Pollution Discharge Elimination System (TPDES) permit WQ0001528000 and PDP-5 is part of the MLSES wastewater management system.
+As a result, PDP-5 was designed and constructed to meet Clean Water Act requirements and is therefore not considered federally jurisdictional wetlands in accordance with 33 CFR § 328.3(b)(1).

-Based on the NWI maps and the construction characteristics of the Ash Pond Area, the Ash Pond Area is not "located in wetlands" as per §257.61(a), and the Ash Pond Area satisfies the wetlands location restriction criterion.
+Based on the NWI maps and the construction characteristics of PDP-5, PDP-5 is not "located in wetlands" as per §257.61(a), and PDP-5 satisfies the wetlands location restriction criterion.